ylzhangmath/ylzhangmath.github.io/index.md

 My research interests lie at the intersection of numerical analysis, scientific computing, and AI for mathematics, with a particular focus on computational methods and analysis for geometric flows.

+Now I prefer to call myself a **vibe-mathematician**, and I'm interested in everything AI4S, AI4Math and AI4CompMath.